 No, fees associated with deferred mortgage payments have been waived at this time.

-What does it mean to defer a mortgage or loan payment?
+What does it mean if I deferred a mortgage or loan payment?

 Payment deferrals (also known as skipping payments) can provide short term financial relief - allowing you to pay your debt later so that you can afford to pay for your essential needs now.